Religion in Switzerland: 4th–7th centuries: Gallo-Romans and Alemanni, and their Christianisation

 A Roman inscription with the Chi Rho symbol in Sion, dated 377, is the earliest datable record of Christianity in the territory of modern Switzerland.
-The Gallo-Romans abandoned Gallo-Roman syncretism and adopted Christianity already between the 4th and the 5th century, while the Alemans, originally practitioners of Germanic paganism, became Christians between the 6th and the 7th century, when the area was under the Frankish Empire; the Christianisation of the Gauls was promoted at first by Roman officials and local landowners, while the later Christianisation of the Alemans was carried out mostly by convents.
+The Gallo-Romans abandoned Gallo-Roman syncretism and adopted Christianity during the 4th and 5th centuries.
+The Alemanni, originally practitioners of Germanic paganism, became Christians during the 6th and 7th centuries when the area was under the Frankish Empire; the Christianisation of the Gauls was promoted at first by Roman officials and local landowners, while the later Christianisation of the Alemanii was carried out mostly by convents.
 Theologically monotheistic, early Christianity integrated popular polytheism by turning it into the cult of Christian saints.

-13th–17th century: Catholicism and the Calvinist Reformation in old Switzerland
+13th–17th centuries: Catholicism and the Calvinist Reformation in old Switzerland

 At the beginning of the 13th century, the Old Swiss Confederacy began to emerge within the Holy Roman Empire from a pact between the cantons of Uri, Schwyz and Unterwalden to resist the power of the House of Habsburg; the pact was soon joined by other territories and by the cities of Zürich, Bern and Basel, who wanted to remain independent from the Habsburgs and from the Dukes of Burgundy.
 During the following centuries, the confederacy expanded to the entire territory of modern Switzerland as a network of alliances and tributary relations.
 The Swiss confederacy remained entirely Catholic until the 16th century, although with tiny communities of Jews attested in Swiss cities since the 12th century.

 In the 16th century, Switzerland was swept by the ideas of the Protestant Reformation, and it became the world centre of the Protestant movement of Calvinism, to which a majority of the Swiss converted.
 Anabaptism and the Radical Reformation, and in the following century Pietism, also made inroads in Switzerland.
-The development of Protestantism was strictly linked to the growth in power of the cities and their guilds of artisans and merchants; elements of Christianity linked to agrarian life, the cult of saints and images, and monasticism, were abolished, and religious life became centred no longer on ritual but on moral teaching drawn from the interpretation of the Bible.
-The Alemannic cantons of Zürich, Bern, Basel and Schaffhausen were the first to officially adopt the new religion under the influence of Huldrych Zwingli, while Geneva became the centre of the movement under the sway of John Calvin, whom was French in origin.
+The development of Protestantism was closely linked to the growth in power of the cities and their guilds of artisans and merchants.
+Elements of Christianity linked to agrarian life, the cult of saints and images, and monasticism, were all abolished, and religious life became centred no longer on ritual but on moral teaching drawn from the interpretation of the Bible.
+The Alemannic cantons of Zürich, Bern, Basel and Schaffhausen were the first to officially adopt the new religion under the influence of Huldrych Zwingli, while Geneva became the centre of the movement under the sway of John Calvin, who was French in origin.
 Geneva came to be known as the "Calvinist Rome" or the "Protestant Rome".
 Other areas of Switzerland remained Catholic.
 During the Counter-Reformation enacted by the Catholic Church in the Council of Trent (1545–1563) to thwart the spread of Protestant movements, Geneva and other Protestant cantons became havens of refuge for Calvinists from elsewhere, and in the 17th century Switzerland welcomed French Huguenots who fled France after the Edict of Nantes (1598), through which Henry IV had granted them freedom in France, was revoked by Louis XIV with the Edict of Fontainebleau (1685).